-Transportation Principle 5.1: Provide for critical vehicle, transit, and active transportation crossings of the Union Pacific rail line.
+TRANSPORTATION PRINCIPLE 5.1: Provide for critical vehicle, transit, and active transportation crossings of the Union Pacific rail line.

-Transportation Action Item 5.1.1: Collaborate with the Utah Department of Transportation, as the state's rail road crossing authority, to provide essential rail road crossings.

-Transportation Action Item 5.1.2: Pursue funding for bridge infrastructure to cross the rail road where denoted on the Map X: Streets and Transit Map, and where otherwise specified in this plan or where deemed appropriate by the County Commission.

-Transportation Action Item 5.1.3: Consider bridging other existing at-grade crossings, where appropriate.
-When bridging an existing crossing, work with the rail road to retain the opportunity to place a new at-grade crossing elsewhere.

-Transportation Action Item 5.1.4: When approving new development, ensure alternative means of egress are provided that will not result in significantly more traffic for at-grade crossings.
+- □ Transportation Action Item 5.1.1: Collaborate with the Utah Department of Transportation, as the state's rail road crossing authority, to provide essential rail road crossings. - □ Transportation Action Item 5.1.2: Pursue funding for bridge infrastructure to cross the rail road where denoted on the Map 10 Future Street and Transit on page 89, and where otherwise specified in this plan or where deemed appropriate by the County Commission. - □ Transportation Action Item 5.1.3: Consider bridging other existing at-grade crossings, where appropriate.
+When bridging an existing crossing, work with the rail road to retain the opportunity to place a new at-grade crossing elsewhere. - □ Transportation Action Item 5.1.4: When approving new development, ensure alternative means of egress is provided that will not result in significantly more traffic for at-grade crossings. - 6

-Transportation Goal 6: While vehicle travel is important, the transportation network should be designed and constructed for all people, not just those in a private vehicle.
+GOAL 6 - TRANSPORTATION: While vehicle travel is important, the transportation network should be designed and constructed for all people, not just those in a private vehicle.

-Transportation Principle 6.1: Create human-scale street infrastructure with active transportation facilities along all street types.
+TRANSPORTATION PRINCIPLE 6.1: Create human-scale street infrastructure with active transportation facilities along all street types.

-Transportation Action Item 6.1.1: Accommodate accessibility under the Americans with Disabilities Act.

-Transportation Action Item 6.1.2: Ensure safe street crossings and intersections.
+- Transportation Action Item 6.1.1: Accommodate accessibility under the Americans with Disabilities Act. - Transportation Action Item 6.1.2: Ensure safe street crossings and intersections.

-Transportation Principle 6.2: Design and build streets to complement their community context - whether agriculture, large lot residential, medium-lot residential, town centers, or open space.
+TRANSPORTATION PRINCIPLE 6.2: Design and build streets to complement their community context - whether agriculture, large lot residential, medium-lot residential, town centers, or open space.

-Transportation Action Item 6.2.1: Use a series of street and pathway network typologies to guide and promote connected networks for different land use contexts.

-Transportation Action Item 6.2.2: Establish a system of guidance for how street design can adapt to context while achieving the other Transportation Goals and Principles of connectivity, human scale, compact and orderly growth and regional access.
+- □ Transportation Action Item 6.2.1: Use a series of street and pathway network typologies to guide and promote connected networks for different land use contexts. - Transportation Action Item 6.2.2: Establish a system of guidance for how street design can adapt to context while achieving the other Transportation Goals and Principles of connectivity, human scale, compact and orderly growth and regional access.

-Transportation Principle 6.3: Integrate recreation trails into the active transportation network (see Map X: Parks and Recreation Map).
+TRANSPORTATION PRINCIPLE 6.3: Integrate recreation trails into the active transportation network (Map 12 - West Central Active Transportation on page 98).

-Transportation Goal 7: Support transit corridors that connect village areas and commercial/industrial areas with the greater urbanized Wasatch Front.
+GOAL 7 - TRANSPORTATION: Support transit corridors that connect village areas and commercial/industrial areas with the greater urbanized Wasatch Front.

-Transportation Principle 7.1: Utilize the existing rail corridor, or area immediately adjacent to it, to preserve space for future light rail transit.
+TRANSPORTATION PRINCIPLE 7.1: Utilize the existing rail corridor, or area immediately adjacent to it, to preserve space for future light rail transit.

-Transportation Action Item 7.1.1: As development occurs along the Union Pacific rail corridor, ensure 60-foot wide right-of-way is exacted from the developer for future light rail.
+□ Transportation Action Item 7.1.1: As development occurs along the Union Pacific rail corridor, ensure 60-foot wide right-of-way is exacted from the developer for future light rail.
 Explore with adjacent cities how this transit corridor can efficiently connect to the Ogden transit station.